How to Calculate Direct Materials Cost?

 - Spoilage of material, theft, and damage by workers’ insufficient training and errors results in unfavorable variance.
-Failure to supervise direct labor and alterations in production procedures, equipment failure, production line breakdown, vital machine operation glitch destroying or spilling material, gives unfavorable variance also.
+Failure to supervise direct labor and alterations in production procedures, equipment failure, production line breakdown, and vital machine operation glitch destroying or spilling material, give unfavorable variance also.

 WIP is a current asset in manufacturing firms whose value falls under the inventory cost of production.
 The value of WIP is held in its account.